When Buying a Condo in Austin Makes Sense

 Remember to Factor in Closing Costs

 Remember to keep closing costs in mind, which will vary, based on the price of the house, the size of the mortgage, tax and insurance requirements and a number of other factors.
-Closing costs range from lender applications and processing fees to legal fees and home inspection fees.
+Your closing costs will range from lender applications and processing fees, to legal fees and home inspection fees.